Updated: Oct 20, 2021

 I am currently shattered after a busy weekend with the boys.
 How on earth do boys always have this constant energy, hunger and ability to talk constantly?

-I am happiest when I am in the outdoors, the sun is bright, the sky is blue and everyone in my circle is happy and healthy
+I am happiest when I am in the outdoors, the sun is bright, the sky is blue and I am free in the great outdoors

 I am most relaxed when I am by the sea

 I am most anxious when I feel trapped by a situation or circumstance.
 I don't like formal settings or big gatherings of people where you all have to act in a correct way or conform.
 Also I feel anxious whenI am ill or the people I love are ill.

 If I could change one thing in the world it would be that there would be no hate.
 What is the point in hate?
 Everyone single person is different, but why can't we accept this and respect each other’s choices and just let each other be.